nordnet/cordova-hot-code-push/README.md

 And that's it.
 Of course, there is a little more in it, but you get the general idea on how it works.

+### Cordova Hot Code Push CLI client

+[Cordova Hot Code Push CLI client](https://github.com/nordnet/cordova-hot-code-push-cli) is a command line utility that will help you with development and deployment of your web project.

+With it you can:
+- generate both `chcp.json` and `chcp.manifest` files, so you wouldn't have to do it manually;
+- run local server in order to detect any changes you make in your web project and instantly upload them on the devices;
+- deploy your web project on the external server.

+Of course, you can use Hot Code Push plugin without that utility.
+But it will make it much easier.

+### Local Development add-on

+When you develop your app locally - the general process looks like that:

+1. Do some changes in the web project.
+2. Execute `cordova run` to build and launch the app.
+3. Wait for a while and see the result.

+To see the results for even a smallest change you need to rebuild and restart the app.
+And that can take a while.
+And it is kind of boring.

+In order to speed this up - you can use [Hot Code Push Local Development Add-on](https://github.com/nordnet/cordova-hot-code-push-local-dev-addon).
+Setup is pretty simple:

+1. Add the plugin to the project.
+2. Start local server by executing `cordova-hcp server`.
+3. Add `<local-development enabled='true' />` to the `<chcp />` block of your project's `config.xml` file.
+4. Launch the app.

+From that moment, all the changes in the web project will be detected by the plugin, and immediately loaded into the app without the need to restart it.

+You will have to restart the app only if you add some new plugin to the project.

+**Important: you should use this add-on only for the development purpose.
+Consider deleting it before building the release version by executing `cordova plugin remove cordova-hot-code-push-local-dev-addon`.**

 ### Cordova config preferences

 As you probably know, Cordova uses `config.xml` file to set different project preferences: name, description, starting page and so on.
 Using this config file you can also set options for the plugin.